 I primarily work with the education team to maintain the Hackbright curriculum and make sure our instructors and TAs have what they need in the classroom.
 I was originally an instructor at Hackbright so I still do some lecturing and hang out in the labs while students are pair programming to see them in action.
 I help students build projects, and give advice on some of their bigger technical questions.
 I also work with all the teams at Hackbright to ensure we accept the right people into our programs, and that we’re finding more women who are interested in tech.

-We ask for and get, an immense amount of feedback from our prospective students, current students, and alumnae – it’s at the heart of the education team’s work.
+We ask for and get, an immense amount of feedback from our prospective students, current students, and alumni – it’s at the heart of the education team’s work.
 We noticed that people were explicitly asking, “Is there any way that this program can be less disruptive to my life?”

-We try to maintain a boundary between 10am to 6pm so that women can still try to have a life.
+We try to maintain a boundary between 10am to 6pm so that students can still try to have a life.
 But people would continue to comment that the course takes over your life as you juggle your schedule and responsibilities outside of work.
 You have to quit your job, and put everything on pause.

 We’ve had this part-time idea for a long time – a notion of creating something similar to the executive MBA where people continue with their job, and maybe their employer is even an advocate for them to attend the course and will pay for it.